 Ace with a 2nd card

-losing a hand that you were a (big) favorite to win, "I suffered a really bad beat when I moved all-in with my pocket aces and John hit his runner-runner flush."
+A losing a hand that you were a (big) favorite to win, "I suffered a really bad beat when I moved all-in with my pocket aces and John hit his runner-runner flush"

 The overall amount of money that a player has available to wager.

-1. Big Blind, the person two steps left of the dealer has to put an amount of money before the cards are dealt.
+1. Big Blind, the person two places left of the dealer has to put in an amount of chips before the cards are dealt.
 This amount is usually (but not always) twice the size of the small blind (SB).

 2. Big Bet, most limit poker games double the bet sizes on the last betting round(s).
 The larger bet sizes are called "big bets."
 See also SB.